MP Estate Planning UK

 Using fair market value and documenting your method

 Use a defensible approach.
-Check several reputable exchanges, note the exact time and record the quotes you used.
-An average of those prices is often fairer than a single outlier.
+Check several reputable exchanges (for example Coinbase, Kraken, Bitstamp), note the exact date and time, and record the quotes you used.
+An average of those prices is often fairer than relying on a single exchange, particularly for less liquid tokens.

 Document everything.
 Save screenshots, CSV exports and third-party pricing feeds.
-Say which platforms you checked and how you calculated the final value.
+Record which platforms you checked, what time the snapshot was taken and how you calculated the final value.
+HMRC expects a clear audit trail — not a single number with no supporting evidence.

 value at date of death